-The clients I’ve had come from vast backgrounds, and I’ve had the privilege of assessing their charts and witness firsthand how it shows up in real life.
-One aspect that I really enjoy about my job as a practitioner is that I always get to hear other people’s stories, and it’s always heartening to hear stories of success, grit, and redemption.
+The clients I’ve had come from vast backgrounds, and I’ve had the privilege of assessing their charts and witnessing firsthand how it shows up in real life.
+One aspect I enjoy about my job as a practitioner is that I always hear other people’s stories, and it’s always heartening to hear stories of success, grit, and redemption.

 If you’ve been following my blog, you’ll know that I feel the value of metaphysics is not just in its application – the philosophy of it also matters.
-In fact, sometimes understanding its philosophy is more useful than the application.
-This blog post is to explore what wealth means in the eyes of metaphysics and why certain BaZi chart-holders are destined to be wealthy.
+Sometimes, understanding its philosophy is more valuable than the application.
+This blog post explores what wealth means in the eyes of metaphysics and why certain BaZi chart-holders are destined to be wealthy.

 What Wealth Is And Isn’t – Metaphysics’ View On Wealth

-When people talk about wealth, it always ends up purely being about the money and the number you bring home each month.
-The measure of one’s success or good life is merely about the number which appears in your bank account.
+When people talk about wealth, it is always about the money and the number you bring home each month.
+The measure of one’s success or good life is merely about the number in your bank account.

-The deeper question to ask is that is this truly a good measure?
+The deeper question to ask is whether this is truly a good measure.
 Did our ancestors who created BaZi want a good life to be measured this way?
 No doubt, the amount still matters to a large extent, but the point I’m trying to make here is that we need to view this from a few different angles.

-I’ve met a lot of people who earn decent or earn very well in fact, but they have very miserable lives.
-Some of these people either have a lot of family drama, or they don’t even have the time to spend their money or have some time for themselves.
-On the other hand, I also know a lot of people who earn significantly less, but they are content, wholesome and fulfilled individuals.
+I’ve met many people who earn decent or very well, in fact, but they have very miserable lives.
+Some of these people either have a lot of family drama or don’t even have the time to spend their money or have some time for themselves.
+On the other hand, I also know many people who earn significantly less but are content, wholesome and fulfilled individuals.